 Compensation for Disability Discrimination at Work in Pennsylvania

 Employers who discriminate against disabled employees and job seekers may be liable and subsequently ordered to pay damages, including back pay, future pay, emotional distress.
 In some cases, punitive damages may be awarded.

 Punitive damages are only awarded in cases where the employer engaged in especially egregious conduct, such as a pattern of conduct that shows a blatant disregard for the health and safety of others.
 While punitive damages awards tend to be uncommon, juries do award them.

 In a July 2021 disability discrimination case, a Wisconsin jury awarded $150,000 in damages and $125 million in punitive damages to a former employee of Walmart with Down Syndrome.
 See EEOC v.
 Walmart Stores East LP, U.S. District Court for the Eastern District of Wisconsin, Case No. 17-cv-70.

 In the disability discrimination lawsuit, the EEOC alleged that the employee, who worked for Walmart for over 15 years, was fired after making a scheduling request.
 Evidence at trial revealed that the employee’s long-time work schedule was changed, and she was fired after she requested that her previous schedule be reinstated.
 In addition, the employee had previously received consistent, positive performance evaluations and was denied a subsequent position after seeking to be rehired.

 About Koller Law Firm – Phila.
 Employment Law Firm

 Firm founder David Koller is no ordinary employment lawyer.
 As the founder of Koller Law Firm, David prides himself on being a true advocate for his clients.
-He makes business decision for the firm based on what’s in his clients’ best interests and he routinely pushes the envelope when it comes to making novel legal arguments.
+He makes business decisions for the firm based on what’s in his clients’ best interests and routinely pushes the envelope when it comes to making novel legal arguments.